lucidrains/DALLE2-pytorch/README.md

 - [ ] decoder needs one day worth of refactor for tech debt
 - [ ] allow for unet to be able to condition non-cross attention style as well
 - [ ] for all model classes with hyperparameters that changes the network architecture, make it requirement that they must expose a config property, and write a simple function that asserts that it restores the object correctly
-- [ ] for both diffusion prior and decoder, all exponential moving averaged models needs to be saved and restored as well (as well as the step number)
 - [ ] read the paper, figure it out, and build it https://github.com/lucidrains/DALLE2-pytorch/issues/89

 ## Citations